cdrlos/cdrlos.github.io/index.md

 </script>
 </div>

-And the commands used to generate it:
+And the commands used to generate it, taken straight from [Plotly](https://plotly.com)

 ``` javascript
 var trace1 = {